• Skip to primary navigation

 How to prepare it?

-• Snap off the root ends; they might feel slightly slimy, but that’s ok; you will discard them anyway.
+Discard the leaves - they're poisonous!
+Snap off the root ends; they may feel a bit slimy, but you’ll throw them out anyway.

 rhubarb stalks being chopped on a wooden board